cl-illc/semantics-2024/_posts/2021-05-07-FinalEval.md

 * Prepare a speech of 5 minutes ("elevator pitch") summarising the highlights of your research.
 Use your poster in your speech, while keeping eye-contact with your audience.
 Ensure that your speech is understable for fellow students.
 * Your main results and visualizations should be visible on a standard screen (e.g. 13 inch) so that your audience can follow your pitch and where you point on the poster (landscape orientation recommended).

 Each group will get 5 minutes to present their poster, with 5-7 minutes for questions and discussion.
-To allow your fellow students to go through the posters before or after the session, please upload your poster to [this Google Drive folder](https://drive.google.com/drive/folders/1S04tnOPp8X3o6oQVsRhcnhr_VPgGGLZf?usp=sharing) before **30 May 23:59** (the night before the poster session).
+The poster presentations will be held in person this year, so make sure to get your poster printed in time.
+To allow your fellow students to go through the posters before or after the session, please also upload a PDF of your poster to [this Google Drive folder](https://drive.google.com/drive/folders/1pEUh7t_hZL-1RZcB0kMBQSF3JIxsoyBK?usp=sharing) before **25 May 23:59** (the night before the poster session).

 ### Report instructions

 Your report needs to be written in LaTeX.
-You are required to use the ACL-IJCNLP 2021 template [(zip)](https://2021.aclweb.org/downloads/acl-ijcnlp2021-templates.zip) which you can edit directly on [Overleaf](https://www.overleaf.com/latex/templates/instructions-for-acl-ijcnlp-2021-proceedings/mhxffkjdwymb).
+You are required to use the ACL 2023 template [(zip)](https://2023.aclweb.org/downloads/acl2023.zip) which you can edit directly on [Overleaf](https://www.overleaf.com/latex/templates/acl-2023-proceedings-template/qjdgcrdwcnwp).
 Make sure your names and student numbers are visible at the top.
 (Tip: you need to uncomment `/aclfinalcopy`).
 You can find some general tips about writing a research paper [here](https://www.microsoft.com/en-us/research/academic-program/write-great-research-paper/), but note that you need to make your own judgment about what is appropriate for this project.

 We expect you to use the following structure: